 What Your Divorce Attorney Needs to Know

 Whether you think your divorce will be amicable or contentious, it is crucial that you have an experienced attorney on your side who can remain calm and provide clear-eyed legal guidance.
 You need someone who understands your legal rights under North Carolina divorce law who will protect you and help you make proper decisions for yourself and your children, and about your property and other financial assets.

-Few people, who have not gone through divorce, are aware of the many issues that should be taken into consideration.
-Before meeting with your Younce, Vtipil, Baznik & Banks attorney for your first at-length discussion of your reasons and goals for seeking a divorce, you should take the time to reflect and write down notes about issues we’ll need to discuss.
+Few people, who have not gone through a divorce, are aware of the many issues that should be taken into consideration.
+Before meeting with your Younce, Vtipil, Baznik & Banks attorney for the first at-length discussion of your reasons and goals for seeking a divorce, you should take the time to reflect and write down notes about issues we’ll need to discuss.
 We’ll have some general questions and some specific ones we ask all clients to guide the conversation.

 In general, what we need to know includes: